Shaheer-Afaq/Sneaky-Wheels/README.md

 - 3mm and 7mm heat shrink tubes, 1 meter each (optional)
 - 18x M2 screws

-Joysticks and protoboard are fastened with M2 screws

-Pcb componenets are soldered on the protoboard

-Buttons, potentiometers and cells are fitted in slots and would be glued

-The lids are aligned with slots, and fastened with M2 screws

 ## Car Assembly

 1. Solder wires to motors with 2-pin molex connectors.